alextanhongpin/ideas/principles.md

 ## Say no to invisible work

 Invisible work is works that gets done that no one knows is happening or happens in the background.

+## Cargo Cult

+A.k.a copy-paste programming.
+A style of software development where you ignore how a piece of code works and its relationship with the code around it.